Michael-zip/Phasmophobia-Ghost-Guide/README.md

 - **Sanity**: No specific rules.

 ### Strengths and Weaknesses
 - **Strengths**: Cannot change ghost room.
-Visible only through D.O.T.S. and only from a video camera.
+Visible only through D.O.T.S. and only from a video camera this doesnt not count for hunts.
+If you see a ghost event you can rule out Goryo.
+Its footsteps are quite sometimes?
 - **Weaknesses**: Limited to its ghost room and won't roam far.

 ### Interactions